delegatable/delegatable-eth/packages/hardhat/README.md

 # Counterfactual Delegator

-A solidity subclass for enabling any evm smart contract to support counterfactual chains of delegation with arbitrary caveats.
+A solidity subclass for enabling any evm smart contract to support counterfactual chains of delegation with arbitrary caveats, and MetaTransactions.

 You can read more about what that means, [you can read this](https://roamresearch.com/#/app/capabul/page/cnW_23H8w).